 Recognizing signs of anxiety disorder in children is quintessential for their well-being.
 Key indicators often include persistent worry, increased irritability, and difficulties with sleep.
 Children also avoid specific scenarios and experience physical symptoms such as stomachaches or headaches.
 If you have concerns about your child’s well-being, it is advisable to seek guidance from qualified healthcare professionals.
 Their expertise can facilitate an accurate diagnosis and guide you toward suitable treatment options to address any potential anxiety-related challenges your child may be facing.

 What hormone causes anxiety?

-Cortisol is a hormone linked to anxiety because it’s released in response to stress.
-It prepares the body to respond to stressful situations by raising heart rate, blood pressure, and glucose levels.
-However, when cortisol levels remain persistently high due to chronic stress, it can cause anxiety disorders and other health issues like depression, weight gain, and a weakened immune system.
+Cortisol, often associated with anxiety, is a hormone released in the body as a response to stress.
+It plays a vital role in preparing the body to handle stress, increasing heart rate, blood pressure, and glucose levels to meet challenging situations effectively.
+Nevertheless, when cortisol levels stay consistently high due to prolonged stress, it can contribute to the development of anxiety disorders and other health concerns, including depression, weight gain, and a compromised immune system.

 Carson Kivari is the Founder and Clinic Director of Thrive Downtown, with years of experience helping individuals and couples overcome anxiety, depression, and burnout.
 He guides clients on a journey of self-exploration and trauma release to find purpose, connection, and safety.
 Take the first step towards healing and contact Carson today to schedule a session.